dkvz/dkvz-blog-backend/README.md

 ## /gimme-sitemap - GET
 Returns the sitemap as "application/xml" MIME type.
 No CORS required.

+Used to be publicly available but I think I'm going to put it being the same guard as the /rss endpoint.

 Gets all the articles and shorts.
 Used to post all the articles first then all the shorts.
+We can probably request everything in descending order.

 Query string parameters:
 * articlesRoot - Defaults to "dkvz.eu/articles" - Absolute article URLs are created from it.